trevershick/project-templates/README.md

 * make the project template root customizable
 * improve the token substitution (should work in a streaming fashion)
 * more project templates
+* make sure it works on a mac (initially written in linux)